w3c/wpsig/spc-psd2.md

 Status: This is a draft document without consensus.
 Questions?
 Ian Jacobs &lt;ij@w3.org>.

 [Secure Payment Confirmation
-(SPC)](https://github.com/w3c/secure-payment-confirmation) is a Web API to support streamlined authentication during a payment transaction.
-It is designed to scale authentication across merchants, to be used within a wide range of payment methods (cards, open banking, proprietary payment methods, etc.), within a variety of authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.
+(SPC)](https://github.com/w3c/secure-payment-confirmation) is a new Web API to support streamlined authentication during a payment transaction.
 In this document we explain how SPC can be used to fulfill the Strong Customer Authentication (SCA) and Dynamic Linking requirements of Payment Services Directrive (PSD2).

 Note: In this document we assume that SPC leverages FIDO Authentication.
 We therefore recommend familiarity with <a href="https://fidoalliance.org/">FIDO Authentication</a> and specifically the <a href="https://www.w3.org/Webauthn/">Web Authentication specification</a>.

 ## Background

+SPC is designed to scale authentication across merchants, to be used within a wide range of payment methods (cards, open banking, proprietary payment methods, etc.), within a variety of authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.

 W3C is working closely with the FIDO Alliance, EMVCo, and other partners to achieve a number of benefits through SPC: